-NOTE 3: Even though signalling between SMF(s) that are part of a SMF set is based on an implementation choice, the SMF set or SMF instances in SMF set need to support functionality for 5G VN group communications across SMFs.

-N16a is updated to allow the SMF that control the PDU Session (the SMF that has the PCF interactions, etc.) to control local switching at I-UPF between members of a 5G VN group
+N16a is updated to allow the A-SMF that controls the PDU Session (the SMF that has the PCF interactions, etc.) to control local switching at local PSA UPF between members of a 5G VN group (a local PSA UPF is a PSA UPF controlled by an I-SMF).

+Editor's note: It is FFS how the I-SMF controls the local PSA UPF.

+Editor's note: It is FFS the details on the procedural level, e.g. how SMF makes the local switching decision, how to support the case of I-UPF/I-SMF change, release, and insertion, as well as new UE address allocation/detection/release.

-- This SMF control of local switching at I-UPF (s) reuses following capability defined in ETSUN: "SMF may then at any time invoke a Nsmf_PDUSession_Update Request to send N4 information to the I-SMF" (as defined in clause 4.23.9.0 of TS 23.502 [3]).
+- This SMF control of local switching at local PSA UPF (s) reuses the capability defined for ETSUN in clause 4.23.9.0 of TS 23.502 [3] including that the "SMF may then at any time invoke a Nsmf_PDUSession_Update Request to send N4 information to the I-SMF".